-Examples of publishers include newspapers and magazines in the offline world, and websites and apps (both mobile and web) online.
+Examples of publishers include newspapers and magazines in the offline world, and websites and mobile apps in the online world.

-The term publisher doesn’t solely refer to websites, it can also extend to content or publishing platforms, such as YouTube and Facebook.
+The term publisher doesn’t solely refer to websites, it can also extend to content or publishing platforms, such as YouTube, Facebook, and Hulu.

 How Do Publishers Monetize Their Websites and Apps?

 There are a number of ways publishers can monetize their websites or apps depending on their strategy.

 This is by far one of the most popular ways to monetize websites and apps of all shapes and sizes.
 Depending on the pricing model, publishers can either make money each time a visitor clicks on an ad or for every 1,000 impressions.